aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-pdf-pages/get-dimensions/_index.md

 ---
-title: Get Dimensions
+title: Get PDF Page Dimensions
-linktitle: Get Dimensions
+linktitle: Get PDF Page Dimensions
 second_title: Aspose.PDF for .NET API Reference
 description: In this tutorial, we explain how to get PDF page dimensions and perform manipulations using Aspose.PDF for .NET.
 Detailed steps are provided to guide you through the process.
 type: docs